What is the approximate value of the acceleration due to gravity ... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-What is the approximate value of the acceleration due to gravity on the surface of the Moon?
+What is the approximate value of the acceleration due to gravity on the surface of ?

 Watch next